 If you are unable to file your request for intervention electronically, you may file your request for intervention by mailing a hard copy of your request to the PUC.
-The PUC should receive your request to intervene by the intervention date (January 21, 2022).
-Mail the request for intervention to the following address:
+The PUC should receive your request to intervene by the intervention date (August 14, 2020).
+Mail the request for intervention (along with 10 copies of the request) to the following address: